neilff/react-training/book/redux/configuring_your_application_to_use_redux.md

 # Configuring Your Application to Use Redux

-Once you have the reducers and actions created, it is time to configure your application to make use of redux.
+Once you have the reducers and actions created, it is time to configure your application to make use of Redux.
 For this, we will need to:

 * Create our application reducer
 * Create and configure a store